 Grant opportunity 2024

 Jackson Care Connect has opened a grant opportunity for projects taking place in 2024.
 There is a total of $200,000 available for this opportunity, and the maximum grant award for an organization is $20,000.

 Applicants must be a nonprofit organization or a government agency, and grant applications must address at least one of the CHIP priority areas: Housing, Behavioral Health and Well-being, Parenting Support and Life Skills, or Health Equity.
 Applications will be reviewed by our CAC and other community organizations/JCC staff.

 Key application requirements:

-- Applicants must be open to host a possible site visit from Jackson Care Connect staff and Community Advisory Council (CAC) members, or to provide a presentation to JCC during grant review process.
+- Applicants must be open to presenting to Jackson Care Connect staff and Community Advisory Council (CAC) members during grant review process.

 - If a site visit or presentation does occur, the Executive Director and a board member from the requesting agency must be present.

 - Projects must be completed within one year cycle (January 1, 2024 - December 31, 2024)